muhammetselimfe/avalanche-docs/README.md

 ![Consensus Comparison](.gitbook/assets/consensus-comparison.png)

 Avalanche ailesindeki protokoller, tekrarlanan alt örneklemeli oylama yoluyla çalışır.
 [Doğrulayıcı](http://support.avalabs.org/en/articles/4064704-what-is-a-blockchain-validator) bir [işlemin](http://support.avalabs.org/en/articles/4587384-what-is-a-transaction) kabul edilip edilmeyeceğini belirlerken, işlemin kabul edilmesi veya reddedilmesi gerektiğini düşündükleri küçük, rastgele bir doğrulayıcı alt kümesine sorar.
-If the queried validator thinks the transaction is invalid, has already rejected the transaction, or prefers a conflicting transaction, it replies that it thinks the transaction should be rejected.
-Otherwise, it replies that it thinks the transaction should be accepted.
+Sorgulanan doğrulayıcı işlemin geçersiz olduğunu düşünürse, işlemi zaten reddetmişse veya çakışan bir işlemi tercih ederse, işlemin reddedilmesi gerektiğini düşündüğü yanıtını verir.
+Aksi takdirde işlemin kabul edilmesi gerektiğini düşündüğünü söyler.

 If a sufficiently large portion \(_alpha_ $$α$$\) of the validators sampled reply that they think the transaction should be accepted, the validator prefers to accept the transaction.
 That is, when it is queried about the transaction in the future, it will reply that it thinks the transaction should be accepted.
 Similarly, the validator will prefer to reject the transaction if a sufficiently large portion of the validators replies that they think the transaction should be rejected.